MuirisOG/unpublished/README.md

 This code works on Umbraco v7.4.3 and v7.5.13 (webforms) sites.
 If you find something horrendous, please let me know.
 Feel free to play around with the code, but please note I have moved on to other projects for the moment.
+Note: Users will also always have to select "Save and Send For Approval" as their last action on a page.

 This was a simple straightforward excercise to get past a particular hurdle, i.e. how to inform backoffice staff of which pages on a large site are awaiting publishing.